BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/intro.md

 # Running Programs

-You can also run programs through the command line.
-To run a program through the command line, you type a preset keyword for the type of program you want to run, and then the name of the file you want to run.
+To run a program in the terminal, use a preset key word followed by the file or directory name.

+Example:

-* To open VSCode from the command line you can issue the command `code .`
+- To open VSCode from the command line you can issue the command `code .`
-  * `code` is the keyword to open VSCode
+  - `code` is the keyword to open VSCode
-  * `.` means "from this directory I'm currently in"
+  - `.` means "from this directory I'm currently in"
-  * You should always `cd` into the directory you want to be working in, then open VSCode from the command line
-  * Don't open VSCode through the GUI!

 ---

 # JS in the CLI

-You can also write JavaScript directly in th command line.
-This is a great way for testing out code snippets, and operations!

-* To write JavaScript you need to be in a "Node" environment
+When we installed Node, we gave ourselves the ability to use JavaScript in the terminal.

+This lets us run JavaScript files and test out ideas quickly.

+- To use JavaScript, we need to run Node.
-* You can check that Node is installed with the command `node --version`
+- You can check that Node is installed with the command `node --version`
-  * If Node **isn't** installed you'll get the error: `node is not recognized as an internal or external command`
+  - If Node **is NOT** installed, this error is shown: `node is not recognized as an internal or external command`
-  * typing `node` by itself and hitting <kbd>Enter</kbd> will open a Node environment inside your terminal
+  - Typing `node` by itself and hitting <kbd>Return</kbd> will start Node inside your terminal
-  * to exit a Node environment hit <kbd>Ctrl</kbd> and <kbd>C</kbd> twice
+  - to exit, hit <kbd>CTRL-C</kbd> twice